cloud-gov/cg-site/content/intro/overview/why-build-cloudgov.md

 menu:
   main:
     parent: overview
-title: Why 18F Built It
+title: Why 18F built it
 weight: 20
 ---

+# Why 18F built it

 The law and federal agency requirements describe a long list of good practices for government digital services.
 But there is no accompanying tooling support for implementers, so delivering and deploying an app requires a lot of work.
 An agency needs operations expertise to follow all the regulations, manage the ATO process, and design a robust service infrastructure.